sarvan27/httpStatus-check-from-excel/README.md

 # httpstatus-check-from-excel
-Node.js to verify list of URL from excel sheet responses
+Node.js to verify list of URL responses from excel sheet and write result in same sheet.